maurymarkowitz/RetroBASIC/bas/RetroBASIC reference manual.md

 <!-- TOC --><a name="bye"></a>
 ### `BYE`

-`BYE` originates with Dartmouth BASIC, where it exited the BASIC program and returned the user to the interactive shell.
-Its effect in other dialects was varied; in Atari BASIC, for instance, it exits to Memo Pad.
-In RetroBASIC, `BYE` simply exits the program, in the same fashion as `END`.
+`BYE` originates with Dartmouth BASIC where it exited the BASIC program and returned the user to the interactive shell.
+Its effect in other dialects was varied; in Atari BASIC for instance, it exits to Memo Pad.
+In RetroBASIC, `BYE` simply exits the program in the same fashion as `END`.

 <!-- TOC --><a name="clr-and-clear"></a>
 ### `CLR` and `CLEAR`